soopyc/soopyc/README.md

 I support open source software, but I cannot control everything.
 You may see a few projects that I'm participating but it's not open source.

 also i don't use too much punctuations normally, so if you see me on discord im going to type messages like this

+and **don't** expect me to reply in chinese lmao i suck at chinese even tho im in a chinese speaking society :dentthink: